 After the user visits the authorization page, the service shows the user an explanation of the request, including application name, scope, etc. (See “approves the request” for an example screenshot.)
 If the user clicks “approve”, the server will redirect back to the app, with a “code” and the same “state” parameter you provided in the query string parameter.
 It is important to note that this is not an access token.
 The only thing you can do with the authorization code is to make a request to get an access token.

-The following parameters are used to make the authorization grant.
+The following parameters are used to make the authorization request.
 You should build a query string with the below parameters, appending that to the application’s authorization endpoint obtained from its documentation.

 response_type is set to